 Personally, I always wear hiking boots when I go hiking.
 I do use trail shoes a lot but normally for day-to-day use.
-When I go into the mountains, I always wear a pair of my hiking boots.
-I vary between different pairs depending on the conditions.
-For example, in Summer I wear lighter mid style Gore-tex boots, in the depths of Winter I wear tough and heavy leather boots.
+When I go into the mountains, I nearly always wear a pair of my hiking boots.

 What do you think?
-Do you think it's OK to wear sneakers out hiking in the mountains?
-I'd love to hear your thoughts in the comments below.
+Do you think it’s OK to wear sneakers out hiking in the mountains?
+It’s an interesting question with many different opinions.

 Remember to check out our best hiking boots for men and best hiking boots for women, if you are looking for a great pair of hiking boots.
 Or, if you prefer a hiking shoe, check out our best hiking shoes for men, and our best hiking shoes for women.